Malvern Hills: Literature

 The Malvern Hills were the inspiration and setting for the famous 14th-century poem The Visions of Piers Plowman (1362) by William Langland, who was possibly educated at the priory of Great Malvern.
 The earliest poetical allusion to the Malvern Hills occurs in the poem: "And on a Maye mornynge on Malverne hylles".

 The poet W. H. Auden taught for three years at The Downs School, Colwall, in the Malvern Hills.
-He spent three years at the school in the 1930s and wrote some of his finest early love poems there, including: "This Lunar Beauty"; "Let Your Sleeping Head"; "My Love, Fish in the Unruffled Lakes"; and "Out on the Lawn I Lie in Bed".
+He spent three years at the school in the 1930s and wrote some of his finest early love poems there, including: "This Lunar Beauty"; "Lay Your Sleeping Head, My Love" ('Lullaby'); "My Love, Fish in the Unruffled Lakes"; and "Out on the Lawn I Lie in Bed".
 He also wrote a long poem about the hills and their views, called simply The Malverns.

 J.R.R.
 Tolkien found inspiration in the Malvern landscape which he had viewed from his childhood home in Birmingham and his brother Hilary's home near Evesham.
 He was introduced to the area by C. S. Lewis, who had brought him here to meet George Sayer, the Head of English at Malvern College.
 Sayer had been a student of Lewis, and became his biographer, and together with them Tolkien would walk the Malvern Hills.
 Recordings of Tolkien reading excerpts from The Hobbit and The Lord of the Rings were made in Malvern in 1952, at the home of George Sayer.
 The recordings were later issued on long-playing gramophone records.
 In the liner notes for J.R.R.
 Tolkien Reads and Sings his The Hobbit & The Fellowship of the Ring, George Sayer wrote that Tolkien would relive the book as they walked and compared parts of the Malvern Hills to the White Mountains of Gondor.